 The maintenance of the five flower beds within the park has been the responsibility of a group of gardeners of the LIA’s Parks and Beautification Committee.

-The present group of gardeners includes Ann Fariss, Charlie Lautier (Captain), John Florian and until very recently, Aimee Sprogis.
-Marianne Cox also enthusiastically helps when we are short-handed.
-And Kevin Regan steps in when heavy-duty work, such as tilling the soil, is required.
+The present group of gardeners includes Ann Fariss, Charlie Lautier (Captain), John Florian and Kim Winnick.
+And Kevin Regan delivers the flowers, fertilizer and mulch, and steps in when heavy-duty work, such as tilling the soil, is required.